guysoft/cuntubuntu/README.md

 This app is NOT full Debian OS - it is a compatibility layer, which allows you to run Debian applications.
 Your phone is NOT rooted during installation.
-Also, this is NOT official Debian.org release.
+Also, this is NOT official Debian.ilelease.

 There are several limitations: